Embracing the Human Experience at Work | Deloitte US has been saved

 What if it’s not the screens that are the problem, but how we are using them?
 Plenty of organizations have been fully virtual for years, with thriving cultures and positive worker experiences—and generations that grew up digitally fluent seamlessly cultivate relationships through digital social platforms.

 What if the thrust into fully virtual ways of working simply highlighted culture and connection issues that have been there all along?
 The rise in social consciousness following George Floyd’s murder placed a spotlight on systemic and unconscious bias that has been present but unrecognized in organizations for decades—and organizations were grappling with massive worker disengagement long before the pandemic hit.

 What if our traditional approaches to solving talent challenges no longer resonate?
 Several organizations recognized that the lines between customers and workers have blurred and are applying what they’ve learned about customer behavior to their workforce strategies—some, such as Adobe, are combining HR and marketing functions in new ways.

-According to Deloitte’s research on what drives human experiences, 80% of our behavior is driven by emotion.
+Kevin Roberts, retired chairman of advertising agency Saatchi and Saatchi, estimated that roughly 80% of our behavior is driven by emotion: “People are about 80% emotional and 20% rational.
+It turns out choice is emotional, more emotional than we ever dreamed.”
 Yet in business we operate with a left-brain bias, favoring logic and data at the expense of emotion and intuition.

 Attempting to improve experiences without accounting for human emotions inhibits organizations from meaningfully solving pressing human-centered problems and driving transformative change.
 Our virtual context demands new ways of working that that must be designed with the human experience in mind.